baffoe-creator/Album/README.md

 # Album 📸

-A modern Instagram clone built with React and powered by cutting-edge web technologies.
+A modern Photo Album built with React and powered by cutting-edge web technologies.
 Share your moments, connect with friends, and explore beautiful photography in a sleek, responsive interface.

 ## 🚀 Live Demo